MohdRas/kubernetes/README.md

 - controlplane( master node) help to manages these working nodes.
 - a cluster will have master & worker nodes together.
 - master node
-  - api server
-     - acts as front end for k8s.
+  - api server - acts as front end for k8s.
-  - etcd
-      - disributed key-value store.
+  - etcd - disributed key-value store.
-  - controller-manager
-      - brain for the orchestration of the nodes.
+  - controller-manager - brain for the orchestration of the nodes.
-  - kube-scheduler
-      - distributing across multiple nodes.
+  - kube-scheduler - distributing across multiple nodes.
+- master node
+  - kublet
+  - container runtime ( **containerd or CRI-O**)
+  - kubeproxy

+# Control Plane - Master Node
+- api-server
+- etdc
+- control manager
+- scheduler
+- api-server
+  - gatway to the cluster for users & other components.

-- worker node
+# worker node
   - kublet
   - kubeproxy
   - container runtime ( **containerd or CRI-O**)